billhennessy/blog-chunky/content/post/the-zombie-apocalypes-is-coming-but-it-won't-look-like-the-movies.md

 - Living
 tags:
 - Coronavirus
+toc: 'In This Post'

 ---
-A new report published by _Microbiology and Infections Disease_ is raising alarms.
+A new report published by _Microbiology and Infectious Disease_ is raising alarms.
 The Pfizer and Moderna COVID-19 vaccines could trigger an avalanche of early-onset Alzheimer's and other degenerative neurological diseases.

 The zombie apocalypse you've read about is coming, and it will resemble _No Exit_ more than _The Walking Dead_.
 Assuming this report in _Microbiology and Infectious Disease_ is accurate, the world could soon face a zombie apocalypse far more psychologically terrifying than any portrayed in movies, books, and television.
 In those media, the zombies are already dead.
 They are a clear and present danger to the living.
 They can and must be killed for the survival of individuals and the species.

 {{< figure src="/images/zombie-apocalypse-3.jpg" caption="Zombie apocalypse battleground in fiction." title="Zombies Attack" >}}

+Killing something that is trying to kill you is psychologically satisfying and morally acceptable.
+Self-defense is permitted in the strictest of pro-life theologies, and lethal force to protect the innocent is mandatory.

+But the zombie apocalypse headed our way offers no such opportunity for paramilitary heroism.
+And "satisfying" will be the last word anyone could think of to describe it.

 ### Late Middle Age